pelgraine/Meck-P4/README.md

 # Meck-P4 — MeshCore for the LilyGo T-Display P4

 A port of [Meck](https://github.com/pelgraine/Meck) (a MeshCore fork) to the LilyGo T-Display P4.
-Targets the ESP32-P4 main MCU; the onboard ESP32-C6 is not currently used by Meck on this device while the firmware is still at pre-release stage.
+Targets the ESP32-P4 main MCU; as of v0.4 the onboard ESP32-C6 is used for WiFi companion connectivity to the MeshCore app (BLE is not yet enabled).
 Built on top of LilyGo’s [T-Display-P4](https://github.com/Xinyuan-LilyGO/T-Display-P4) example tree with a `meshcore` ESP-IDF component added on top.